amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

     </ParameterList>
   </ParameterList>

+In this example, we included `"VerboseObject`" sublist.
+Its parameter `"Verbosity Level`" controls the number of output messages.
+Note that higher verbosity levels come with additional (but usuall small) computational overhead.
+Such a sublist can be added safely to various sublists of an XML file.

 State
 =====

-State allows the user to initialize physical fields using a variety of tools.
+Sublist `"State`" allows the user to initialize physical fields using a variety of tools.

 .. code-block:: xml